top of page

 Evaluations of applications

 Applications will be evaluated by design judges using this evaluation rubric.
-We encourage all teams to consider this evaluation rubric when preparing your applications.
+We encourage all teams to consider this evaluation rubric when preparing their applications.

 Questions?